 Is it a Good Thing to Be a Pessimist?

 It depends on what kind of pessimism we’re talking about and how it's used.
-Philosophical pessimism isn’t necessarily a “bad” thing, but if you’re talking about pessimism concerning mental health, it could affect you negatively, and it’s important to keep on eye on your tendency to assume the worst out of situations.
+Philosophical pessimism isn’t necessarily a “bad” thing, but if you’re talking about pessimism concerning mental health, it could affect you negatively.
+It’s important to keep an eye on your tendency to assume the worst out of situations.
 There’s something to be said for preparing for a variety of outcomes.
 You don’t want to be oblivious to what’s going on around you.
 But, assuming that everything is going to be awful isn’t healthy or correct.
 It’s best to assess the situation from a realistic standpoint.
 Try to be as objective as you can, and take emotions out of your perspective.
-If you can do that, you’re going to operate from a logical standpoint rather than an emotional one.
-That being said, the healthiest thing to be is a realist, which is someone who looks at things in a realistic way rather than an optimistic or pessimistic way, but there are ways to gain a balanced perspective even if you are a pessimist or an optimist.
+If you can do that, you are operating from a logical standpoint rather than an emotional one.
+The healthiest way to live is to be a realist.
+They are people who look at things in a realistic way rather than an optimistic or pessimistic way.
+There are ways to gain a balanced perspective even if you are a pessimist or an optimist.
 Are you curious about which one of these things you are?
 Are you a skeptic, a pessimist, an optimist, or a realist?
 How do you find out?